yannickBurkhardt/LongTermPlanner/README.md

 There exist a total of 8 cases in which phases 2, 4, and 6 could collapse to zero if the maximal acceleration or the maximal velocity are not reached.

 For all cases, analytic equations to calculate the switching times could be found.
-However, since some formulas tend to get very long, the roots()-function is used to effiently calculate solutions for some cases.
+However, since some formulas tend to get very long, the roots()-function is used to efficiently calculate solutions for some cases.

-To simlify computations and reduce runtime, only movements in the positive direction are considered.
+To simplify computations and reduce runtime, only movements in the positive direction are considered.
 All movements into the negative direction can be mapped into the positive direction to calculate the duration of the phases.
 To find out in which direction the joint must move, the joint angle `q_stop` is calculated if it would stop as quickly as possible.
 The direction of the goal from `q_stop` is the desired direction of movement.

 ## Time scaling